 All implants are warranteed by the US manufacturers for their lifetime, so that if there is ever a failure or a rupture or a deflation of an implant, the company will replace the implant at no charge.
 Additionally, if there is a failure within the first 10 years of a silicone implant being placed, the implant manufacturer will provide them with additional money to assist with operating room and anesthesia expenses as well, up to $3,500.00.
 With saline implants, this is available up to $2,400.00 if one purchases an extended warrantee for $100.00 at the time of implantation.
 There is no set rule as to when somebody needs to change their breast implants.
 With earlier generations of silicone implants, it was noted that there was a high rupture rate by 10 years, and in the past, it was recommended that women undergo a change of their silicone implants within the first 10 years of augmentation.
 Today, that is not necessarily the case as we know that breast implants are much sturdier and after 10 years have a 5 to 15% rate of rupture.
 Thus, one may choose to wait a little bit longer and undergo radiographic evaluation of the implant to determine if an implant exchange is required.

 A new addition or option for women is the Gummy Bear breast implants or the cohesive gel shaped silicone breast implants.
-There are multiple names for this including Gummy Bear, form-stable shaped implants, cohesive gel implants, etc. This implant has been newly approved by the FDA over the past 1 year.
-The first company to receive its approval of their shaped implant was Sientra, approximately 1 year ago (2012), and Allergan recently (2013) obtained their approval for their shaped 410 cohesive gel shaped implant.
+There are multiple names for this including Gummy Bear, form-stable shaped implants, cohesive gel implants, etc. This implant has been newly approved by the FDA in the past few years.
+The first company to receive its approval of their shaped implant was Sientra (in 2012), and Allergan (in 2013) obtained their approval for their shaped 410 cohesive gel shaped implant.
 Both of these companies provide different shapes and profiles of their shaped implants which allow for a “more natural” or tear-drop shape.
 This type of implant may be more suitable for women who hope to achieve a more “natural appearance” and who do not have much breast tissue to begin with.
 The implant is placed via the inframammary approach as it does require a slightly larger incision.
 It has been touted to maintain its shape over a longer period of time over multiple years versus the other round type of silicone implants.
 It does require more precision in the pocket dissection and in the determination of the sizing.
-It is important that you have a Newport Beach breast augmentation surgeon who is comfortable utilizing these implants to achieve the best results possible.
+It is important that you have a Newport Beach breast augmentation surgeon who is comfortable utilizing these implants to achieve the best breast implants results possible.
 These implants have a much lower rupture rate than the other round silicone implants and have also been shown to have a lower capsular contracture rate.